 2nd Annual Blue Mountain Scenic Bikeway Ride Sept.
 20-21, 2014 – Heppner, Oregon

-There are many established routes across the region which will take you across some of the most beautiful and varied terrain to be found anywhere.
+There are many established routes across the region which will take you pedaling through some of the most beautiful and varied terrain to be found anywhere.
 Including past and through Eastern Oregon’s two Wonders of Oregon…The #Wallowas and the #Painted Hills.

 If you know of any routes which are not included here, please let us know!
 We’d be happy to include them.